 The case against normalized caching in GraphQL

-In this post we'll compare rich GraphQL clients that come with a normalized cache implementation and the generated WunderGraph clients that rely on HTTP caching.
+In this post we'll compare rich GraphQL clients that come with a normalized cache implementation against an approach that relies on HTTP caching at the transport layer.

 To illustrate this a bit better I'd like to introduce two example queries.
 The first one fetches a list of friends.
 The second one fetches some details about those friends.